 \subsubsection{Batch Evaluations}

-The SumCheck protocols require evaluating the MLE at a specific point.
-Batch evaluation reduces the evaluation of multiple polynomials at multiple points into a single polynomial evaluated at a single point.
-The batch evaluation step consists of querying the input MLEs, as well as $\phi$ and $\pi$, at a set of 6 points, some of which are derived from round challenges in the SumCheck portion of the Gate and Wiring Identity steps, and some of which are fixed at compile time.
+The SumCheck protocols require evaluating several MLEs at specific points.
+This is achieved with batch evaluations, where the input MLEs, as well as $\phi$ and $\pi$, are queried at 6 points, some of which are derived from round challenges in the SumCheck portion of the Gate and Wiring Identity steps, and some of which are fixed at compile time.
 In total, 22 total evaluations are performed among 13 polynomials using 6 distinct points.
-This step is almost the exact reverse of the step in \ref{sec:ZeroCheck} used to construct $r(x)$, since we are compressing an entire MLE into 1 value, while $r(x)$ builds an entire MLE from $\mu$ values.
+This step is almost the exact reverse of the step in \ref{sec:ZeroCheck} used to construct $r(X)$, since we are compressing an entire MLE into 1 value, while $r(X)$ is an entire MLE built from $\mu$ values.
+We will henceforth refer to the operation of evaluating an MLE at a point (consisting of $\mu$ field elements) as \textit{MLE Evaluate}.
 These polynomial queries are then used by the verifier to check that the prover obeyed the protocol.
-The Batch Evaluation step uses the Multifunction Tree unit to compute each MLE query.
+The Batch Evaluation step uses the Multifunction Tree unit.